skoppe/spasm/README.md

 # How to compile your application

+Make sure to have ldc 1.12 installed.
+Also, make sure that ``ldc2 --version`` returns the `wasm32` among its target types.
+If not, you may need to install ldc from official sources or run one in docker.

-Make sure to have ldc 1.12 installed and run `dub build --compiler=ldc2 --build=release` to compile your application, then run `npx webpack` to generate the `index.html`.
+Run `dub build --compiler=ldc2 --build=release` to compile your application, then run `npx webpack` to generate the `index.html`.

 You can also `npm run start` to start a webpack development server that serves your application on localhost:3000 (it builds anytime the `app.js` or `index.template.html` changes).

 * Note: I could not get it to build on my aged mac (el capitan).
 Instead I use docker to run ldc in ubuntu.

-# Example
+# Examples

 There is todo-mvc example project in this repo.
 It implements the famous [todo mvc application](http://todomvc.com).

+I also took the time to port underun, a js13k competition game written by Dominic Szablewski.
+You can play the D version [here](https://skoppe.github.io/spasm/examples/underrun/).

 # Limitations